jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 We have to configure our VPC with a Virtual Private Gateway (VGW) and our On-Premise server with a Customer Gateway (CGW), then the site to Site VPN will communicate through them,

 <p align="center" width="100%"><img src="assets/site-to-site-vpn.jpg" alt="drawing" width="700"/></p>

+> AWS Site-to-Site VPN creates a secure connection between your data center or branch office and your AWS cloud resources.
+This connection goes over the public internet.
+Site to Site VPN cannot be used to interconnect VPCs.

 ## Direct Connect